 People can develop their spirituality by having a connection with a higher power.
 Studies reveal people who are spiritual or religious live longer.
 Creating a spiritual connection reinforces faith and healing beneficial to practicing connection to self and the outside world, forgiveness, and wisdom.
 Some research studies have found that 75% of individuals who report having found a spiritual foundation remain in remission compared to those who relapse.

 Call now to be connected to a compassionate treatment specialist.

 The power of friendship reinforces warmth and support.
-When we begin or nurture relationships we feel as if we belong and feel accepted for being ourselves.
+When we begin or nurture relationships we not only feel as if we belong and accepted for being ourselves, but we actually are.
 Many rehab facilities offer the support of peer-to-peer groups, including 12-Step programs such as Narcotics Anonymous.
 These groups are powerful as people in recovery bond with like-minded people and are given:

 - Support needed for growth and empathy

 Many in recovery will share their story and encourage others to share their stories.
 This expression of growth creates a vulnerability which can aid in emotional healing.
 Post-recovery, many can sustain friendships and embrace joy in healthy relationships.